-Construction:
+Construction

 Photovoltaic panels will be installed on the roof type construction system.
+Solar panels and transformer layout plan is provided in Figure 10.

 Project construction is expected to be completed in approximately four (4) months.
 The planned time schedule is given in Table 4.